 our advice to . . .

-machine filling with water when not in use?
+machine is filling with water, when it's not in use?

 > How to clean a smelly washing machine